lukeclimen/portfolio_site_nuxt/README.md

 2. Here, you'll find Markdown files for each article.
 To modify an article, simply open its Markdown file and make your changes.
 3. To add a new article, create a new Markdown file in this directory.
 The name of the file will be used as the URL slug for the article.

-### Works
+### Projects

-1. Navigate to the `content/1.works/` directory.
+1. Navigate to the `content/1.projects/` directory.
 2. Here, you'll find Markdown files for each article.
 To modify an article, simply open its Markdown file and make your changes.
 3. To add a new project, add a new JSON file in this directory.

-#### Featured Works
+#### Timeline

-To change the featured works on the homepage, simply add the `featured: true` key to front matter of the markdown file.
+To change the timeline on the homepage, simply add the `featured: true` key to front matter of the markdown file.

 ### Other Content